-The shares of common stock covered by this prospectus are beneficially owned by the selling stockholders.
-The selling stockholders and any of their pledgees, assignees and successors-in-interest may offer and sell, at one time or from time to time, some or all of the shares.
-We have registered the shares for sale by the selling stockholders so that the shares will be freely tradeable by them.
+We are registering shares of common stock covered by this prospectus on behalf of the selling stockholders, the beneficial owners of such shares.
+The selling stockholders and any of their pledgees, donees, assignees and successors-in-interest may offer and sell, at one time or from time to time, some or all of their shares.
+We have registered the shares for sale by the selling stockholders so that the shares will be freely tradable by them.
 Registration of the shares does not mean, however, that the shares necessarily will be offered or sold.
 We will not receive any proceeds from any offering or sale by the selling stockholders of the shares.
-We will pay all costs, expenses and fees in connection with the registration of the shares.
+We will pay customary costs, expenses and fees in connection with the registration of the shares.
 The selling stockholders will pay all brokerage commissions and similar selling expenses, if any, attributable to the sale of the shares.